aktos-io/mcu-debug/setup-environment.md

 2. Debugger executable and the compiler:

-  download and install `gdb-arm-none-eabi`. use one of the following:
+  Download and install `gdb-arm-none-eabi`. use one of the following:

   Either: